Postmaster general eyes aggressive changes at Postal Service after election

 Still, he has made clear he intends to introduce long-term change.

-“I came to the Postal Service to make changes to secure the success of this organization and its long-term sustainability,” he said Tuesday, in announcing temporary suspension of controversial policies such as limiting overtime for postal workers and dismantling mail sorting machines.
+“I came to the Postal Service to make changes to secure the success of this organization and its long-term sustainability,” he said Tuesday in announcing temporary suspension of controversial policies such as limiting overtime for postal workers and dismantling mail-sorting machines.
 “I believe significant reforms are essential to that objective, and work toward those reforms will commence after the election.”

-DeJoy has told associates that he was brought in to stem the Postal Service’s losses and that drastic changes were needed to make the agency solvent.
-He is determined to stay the course and make wholesale changes after the election, an associate who spoke with him recently said.
+DeJoy has told associates he was brought in to stem the Postal Service’s losses and that drastic changes were needed to make the agency solvent.
+He is determined to stay the course and make wholesale changes after the election, according to an associate who spoke with him recently.
+Like others, the associate spoke on the condition of anonymity to discuss internal USPS strategy.

 The Postal Service carries $160.9 billion in debt and has struggled financially for years as volumes of first-class and marketing mail — its most profitable products — tumbled.
-The USPS also is grappling with a crush of packages as consumers have become more reliant on e-commerce to avoid venturing out during the pandemic, creating logistical problems for an agency designed to move paper, not boxes.
+The USPS also is grappling with a crush of packages as consumers have become more reliant on e-commerce to avoid venturing out during the pandemic, creating logistical problems for an agency designed mostly to move paper, not boxes.

-DeJoy moved swiftly to overhaul the agency, cracking down on overtime hours that employees say are crucial to solving staffing shortfalls and banned extra trips required to ensure on-time mail delivery, the agency’s primary method of alleviating mail backups.
+DeJoy moved swiftly to overhaul the agency, cracking down on overtime hours that employees say are crucial to solving staffing shortfalls and banning extra trips required to ensure on-time delivery, the agency’s primary method of alleviating mail backups.
 He shuffled the USPS’s top ranks, removing or reassigning 33 executives.

-Over the summer, the Postal Service began taking 671 high-speed mail sorters offline, and removing and sometimes relocating dozens of mailboxes in Oregon, Montana, Arizona, Ohio, Pennsylvania, California and other states.
+Over the summer, the Postal Service began taking 671 high-speed mail sorters offline and removing and sometimes relocating dozens of mailboxes in Oregon, Montana, Arizona, Ohio, Pennsylvania, California and other states.
 The moves sparked an outcry from Democrats and voting rights watchdogs, who worried about potential mail slowdowns heading into the election.

-The Postal Service’s general counsel Thomas J. Marshall in July warned 46 states that their voting deadline requirements were “incongruous” with mail service, and that they should pay first-class mail rates to ship ballots, rather than the cheaper bulk rates typically used.
+The Postal Service’s general counsel, Thomas J. Marshall, in July warned 46 states that their voting deadline requirements were “incongruous” with mail service and that they should pay first-class mail rates to ship ballots, rather than the cheaper bulk rates typically used.
 Though postal workers have historically afforded ballots first-class treatment regardless of postage price, the agency has refused to clarify at the national level whether those norms would continue.

-On Tuesday, when DeJoy announced the suspension of policies blamed for slowing mail down, he said that USPS retail hours would not be changed, all mail processing facilities would remain open, overtime hours would be reauthorized and “mail processing equipment and blue collection boxes will remain where they are.”
+On Tuesday, when DeJoy announced the suspension of policies blamed for slowing mail down, he said USPS retail hours would not be changed, all mail-processing facilities would remain open, overtime hours would be reauthorized and “mail processing equipment and blue collection boxes will remain where they are.”
 His announcement did not mention election mail postage costs.

 Among the most significant potential changes would allow the Postal Service to transport its most profitable products — first-class and marketing mail — and periodicals via trucks and trailers, rather than airplanes.